Israel–Nepal relations: Expat workers

-Air service
+Military relations

 The Government of Nepal and the Israeli Government signed a bilateral Air Services Agreement (ASA) on November 18, 2002.

-Disaster Relief

-After the 2015 Nepal earthquake, Israel was one of the first to send aid to Nepal.
-Israel sent a delegation of 264 people for Search & Rescue missions, and over 95 tons of equipment, including a field hospital.

 Bilateral Visits

 Late Prime Minister Mr. BP Koirala paid an official visit to Israel in 1960, which was very important in the context that many countries had not recognized and many had outlawed Israel at that time.
-After coming to power through a military coup which overthrew the democratic government of BP Koirala, the autocratic monarch of Nepal, Mahendra paid a State Visit to Israel in September 1963, to rally support for his regime.
+After coming to power through a military coup that overthrew the democratic government of BP Koirala, the autocratic monarch of Nepal, Mahendra paid a State Visit to Israel in September 1963, to rally support for his regime.
 He maintained Koirala's special relationship with Israel.
 This was returned by Late Israeli President Zalman Shazar's Official Visit to Nepal later.
 In 1968, Birendra, then Crown Prince, paid a two-week study visit to Israel.
 Then Foreign Minister of Israel late Moshe Dayan visited Nepal in April 1979.

 After the restoration of democracy in 1990, the then Speaker of the House of Representatives, Daman Nath Dhungana, paid an official visit to Israel in January 1992 at the invitation of the Speaker of the Knesset.
 On 23–25 June 1993, the then Prime Minister of Nepal, Girija Prasad Koirala paid an Official Visit to Israel.
 Minister of Agriculture and Local Development Ram Chandra Paudel paid an Official Visit to Israel on 17–21 November 1993.
 Hasta Bahadur Malla, then Assistant Minister of Education visited Israel to participate in the Jerusalem International Conference of Ministers of Education on January 8–11, 1996.
 Jhala Nath Khanal, then Minister of Communications paid an official visit to Israel on September 16–22, 1997 at the invitation of the Minister of Communication of Israel.
 Sahana Pradhan, the Foreign Minister of Nepal, visited Israel and met with Tzipi Livni, the Vice Prime Minister and Minister of Foreign Affairs, President Shimon Peres, and Aaron Abramovich, the Director General of the Ministry of Foreign Affairs, on July 12, 2007, the first time the Nepalese Foreign Minister has visited.
 Pradhan announced Nepal will soon open an embassy in Israel.